-Booster Club: The Booster Club has a "Welcome Table" in the school MPR (cafeteria) on the first day of school.
+Booster Club: The Booster Club has a "Welcome Table" in the school MPR (cafeteria) during registration days.
 The Booster Club provides many services and funds that go directly back to the school to provide supplemental classroom supplies and materials, computers, computer software, fine arts programs, disaster preparedness supplies, P.E. equipment, assemblies, and library books.
-All parents are encouraged to attend the monthly meetings!
+All parents are encouraged to attend the monthly meetings.